jfairch81/Engineering_4_Notebooks/README.md

 ### Description

-1. Use Motion Sensor to trigger video recording using Raspberry Pi
+1. Use Motion Sensor to trigger picture using Raspberry Pi
 2. Make a Stop Motion Video using the camera and Raspberry Pi

 ### Lesson Learned